rscarvalho90/Mongoose-Transactional-Decorator/article/article.md

 As a Java developer working on **TypeScript + Express.js** projects, I ever miss the Spring annotations used in Spring Controllers. *Transactional* and *RequestMapping* used to be my favorites.
 Each Java controller I code use to have at least one of them.
-So, when I had to work with Express.js and TypeScript, it became a big issue for me, mainly in complexes controllers which the focus is on the business rules and open the possibility of forgetting the database connection cycle management.
+So, when I had to work with Express.js and TypeScript, it became a big issue for me, mainly in complex controllers which the focus is on the business rules and open the possibility of forgetting the database connection cycle management.

 Transactions are a professional way to manage database operations during some code execution, especially in the complex